 - Delete all obsolete data as soon as possible

-- Make sure employees don’t backup your data to the Cloud
+- Make sure employees don’t back up your data to the Cloud

 A second consideration is data transmission.
 One way to make sure data is transmitted securely is to provide the IT resources used to do it.
 Make sure you’ve vetted the resources and the proper security measures are in place.

-Also make sure employees have a way to log into their work email remotely, so they don’t have to use their personal email.
+Also, make sure employees have a way to log into their work email remotely, so they don’t have to use their personal email.
 Encrypt personal storage devices like flash drives and USB memory sticks and set work computers to automatically reject unencrypted data.

 Your contingency plan needs an emergency telephone number that employees can use to report lost devices, viruses, or suspicious activity.
 Make a senior IT manager the point of contact.
 It’s her job to determine the steps to be taken and make sure the steps are followed in an emergency.

-Training employees to follow security polices and procedures is vital.
+Training employees to follow security policies and procedures is vital.
 Make sure they understand the importance of securing data.
 Makes sure they also understand that they’re responsible for the data—even though the ultimate responsibility lies with the organization.

 In addition, train employees so they know how to create strong passwords, transmit data securely, and encrypt data.
 Make sure they know what steps to take when breeches occur, a device is lost or stolen, or they contract viruses.

 The use of personal devices at work continues to proliferate.
 This presents new headaches for you and puts your data at risk.
 A comprehensive BYOD policy is the best way to address these issues—including the four discussed above.